OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 }
 ```

-The `chainConfig` parameter within the `Config` structure is important when setting up an AnyTrust Orbit chain, as it includes configurations that distinguish it from a Rollup chain.
+The `chainConfig` parameter within the `Config` structure is important when setting up an AnyTrust Orbit chain, as it includes configurations that differ from those of a Rollup chain.
 The main parameter that differentiates an AnyTrust chain is the `DataAvailabilityCommittee`.

 Start by setting up the chain configuration parameters.
 This includes defining key elements like: